Security Architecture Diagrams Importance

 • Streamlining incident response and recovery processes

-Key Components of a Security Architecture Diagram
+Components of a Security Architecture Diagram

 • Firewalls: Firewalls act as a barrier between the internal network and the external environment, controlling the incoming and outgoing traffic.
 They examine each packet of data and determine whether to allow or block it based on predefined security rules.
 Firewalls can be hardware-based or software-based, and they play a crucial role in preventing unauthorized access and protecting sensitive information.

-• Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS): IDS and IPS monitor network traffic and detect any unauthorized activities or attacks.
+• Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS): IDS and IPS monitor network traffic and detect unauthorized activities or attacks.
 IDS passively monitors the network, analyzing traffic patterns and identifying suspicious behavior.
 On the other hand, IPS actively intervenes by blocking or mitigating threats in real-time.
 These systems provide an additional layer of security by detecting and responding to potential threats before they can cause significant damage.

 The Role of a Security Architecture Diagram in Cybersecurity